 Where can carrier oils be bought?
 They can be bought at health food and natural food stores and vitamin shops.

 Are essential oils for hair are safe?
 When used properly, essential oils are typically safe.
 The most common side effect is skin or scalp irritation or allergic reactions.
 Risks vary depending on several factors, including how the oils are used, whether or not they are properly diluted and personal body chemistry.
 Essential oils should never be applied directly to the skin without a carrier oil.
 Using undiluted essential oils on the skin can lead to reactions ranging from mild contact dermatitis to blistering rashes and burns.

-How long do essential oils last?
+How long do essential oils for hair last?
 This varies, depending on the essential oil, temperature they are stored and their exposure to light and oxygen.
 In general, essential oils last 2 to 3 years.
 To recognize if oils have broken down, look for changes in color, scent and appearance.

-How should you store essential oils?
+How should you store essential oils for hair?
 They should be stored in a cool, dark place (ideally in the refrigerator) in a dark glass bottle with a tight-fitting lid.
 Also follow storage recommendations on the manufacturer’s label.

-Essential oils are extracted from flowers, leaves, fruits, barks or roots of plants and are used in several ways to improve the health and condition of the hair and scalp.
+Essential oils are extracted from flowers, leaves, fruits, and barks of plants and are used in several ways to improve the health and condition of the hair and scalp.
 While more research is needed, some evidence does exist to suggest that essential oils can help hair to grow.
 Other benefits include treating lice, seborrheic dermatitis, dandruff, soothing an itchy scalp and preventing damage from heat and styling products.

 Essential oils must be diluted with a carrier oil before applying to the skin or scalp to prevent irritating side effects.
 Consulting with a dermatologist or other medical professional prior to use is recommended to discuss which essential oil is best for the specific condition as well as the proper dosage.